netherfoam/netherfoam.github.io/content/projects/maxgamer.md

 * Player to player item sales and transfers through in-game currency

 A number of these were even published on [Bukkit](/projects/bukkit/)!

+Eventually, I handed over the community to another player and moved on to working full-time.
+The community is no longer active, but I received a message years later from the new owner thanking me for the guidance I provided, and he credited me with his success in starting his career in software development, which was a very proud moment for me.
+I never imagined I would have such an impact on peoples lives when I started a gaming community.